Chilliwack (band): History

 Chilliwack's debut was followed by two more albums: Chilliwack in September 1971 and All Over You in December 1972.

 In April 1974 their album Riding High on Goldfish Records (Terry Jacks' label) contained one of their biggest hits, "Crazy Talk", which was produced by Jacks.
 This album was not released in the US until early 1975 (on the Sire Records label), where it was retitled Chilliwack (their third U.S. release to bear that title).

 Chilliwack had a difficult time sustaining success because of constant changes of label.
-The two Collectors albums were on Warner Brothers and Chilliwack's first five albums were on four different labels in Canada: Parrot, A&M, Goldfish and Casino Records.
+The two Collectors albums were on Warner Brothers and Chilliwack's first five albums were on four different labels in Canada: Parrot, A&M, Goldfish, and Casino Records.

-Rockerbox, their fifth album, was released in December 1975 on Sire Records in the US and (with a different cover) on the little-known Casino Records label in Canada.
+Rockerbox, their fifth album, was released in December 1975 on Sire Records in the U.S. and (with a different cover) on the little-known Casino Records label in Canada.
 It was Chilliwack's least successful album in Canada.

 The band was then signed to Vancouver's Mushroom Records, with distribution throughout North America.
 After completing one album for the label, Dreams, Dreams, Dreams, Chilliwack began work on their seventh album, to be titled Lights from the Valley.
 The first attempt at recording proved unsatisfactory, leading to discord among the band members.
 Froese was replaced by Brian MacLeod, who contributed guitar, drums, keyboards and backing vocals.
 The album was re-recorded; with some of Froese's vocal and guitar work, as well as percussion from session drummer Eddie Tuduri, included in the final mix.
 By the time of the record's release, bassist Glenn Miller and drummer Ross Turney had left the group.
 Mushroom was also having financial problems which hampered the promotion of the album after its release in June 1978.

-Drummer Skip Layton and former Prism bassist Ab Bryant were recruited to perform with Henderson, MacLeod, and Jamie Bowers (guitar, keyboards) in Chilliwack's 1978 live gigs.
+Drummer Skip Layton and former Prism bassist Ab Bryant were recruited to perform with Henderson, MacLeod and Jamie Bowers (guitar and keyboards, who had also played on Lights from the Valley) in Chilliwack's 1978 live gigs.
 Henderson, MacLeod and Bryant then began working on Chilliwack's eighth album in 1979, joined by John Roles (guitar, keyboards, backing vocals) and drummer Bucky Berger.
-The Mushroom label went bankrupt abruptly shortly after the album, Breakdown in Paradise, was released in December 1979.
+The Mushroom label went bankrupt abruptly shortly after their album Breakdown in Paradise was released in December 1979.
 Berger was replaced by Rick Taylor and the line-up of Henderson, MacLeod, Bryant, Roles and Taylor toured into 1980.